BodyCopy/lori-website/site/content/post/scotland-united-kingdom.md

 ![](/img/img_0872.jpg)

-Apparently a woman I met in the parking lot said the last time she was here a couple arrived in a luxury yacht, and then rowed to shore in evening attire.
+A woman I met in the parking lot said the last time she was here, a couple arrived in a luxury yacht, and then rowed to shore in evening attire.
 Guess this is the place to be!

 Drove to a small gin and whisky distillery, had a tasting.
-Bought more glasses and a bottle of gin.
+Bought more glasses and a bottle of gin (oh yes we did!).

 Went to Kilmore church the scene of another early clan massacre.
 It was definitely eery, filled with old tombstones, crumbling church walls and sunken grounds.
-This place is definitely haunted, was the early site of pagan rituals as well.
+This place is definitely haunted, it was the early site of pagan rituals as well.
 Wish I could come back at night.
 Fitting we are here on Friday the 13th!
 Great picture taking opportunity.

 ![](/img/img_0889.jpg)

 ![](/img/img_0894.jpg)

 Prior to heading back to the house we stopped at the Stein Inn (circa 1790) for a drink.
 Oldest bar in the area.
-Unfortunately could only stand at the bar as rest of place was for dinner reservations only.
+Unfortunately could only stand at the bar as rest of the place was for dinner reservations only.

 Watched a Scottish movie, Calibre on Netflix tonight.